 How we collaborate with WHO

 The eSHIFT Partner Network provided technical support to WHO IER in the packaging and online publication of the 100 Core Health Indicators for 2018, and provided hosting and operational support for the IMR, implemented using the Aristotle metadata registry platform.
 This platform is a pre-existing open-source system originally developed for the Australian Ministry of Health to implement Meteor, their national concept and indicator dictionary.

-In collaboration with The World Health Organization and Logical Outcomes
+This publication was produced in collaboration with The World Health Organization (WHO) and Logical Outcomes.